 1. Define the problem

-- A project management guide for non-project managers, including: what is project management, project management skills, project management steps, project management templates, project management software.
+- A project management guide for non-project managers.
+This post describes what project management is, highlights key project management skills, provides project management templates, and breaks down common project management software.

-- It’s important to borrow from the collective genius of your team, and brainstorming allows you to do that.
+- It’s important to use the collective genius of your team, and brainstorming allows you to do that.
 But not all brainstorms are created equal, and you need to find the process that works best for you.
 This post outlines tips for preparing, facilitating, and following up on brainstorming sessions.
 All you need is post-it notes.

 - Six steps to organize a winning brainstorming session, including picking the right facilitator and defining the problem.

-- One of the core responsibilities of a product manager is to prioritise everything that needs to get done into a roadmap.
+- One of the core responsibilities of a product manager is to prioritize everything that needs to get done into a roadmap.
 Here’s how to do it right.

 - How to use the simple and highly effective RICE method to prioritize your product roadmap.

 - A guide covering 20 popular product prioritization techniques.
-Included in the article: A map, in the form of a Periodic Table to help you make sense of what each technique has to offer; an overview of each method, with graphics and links to more in-depth resources; and 5 commonalities and takeaways from all these methods.
+Included in the article: a map, in the form of a periodic table to help you make sense of what each technique has to offer; an overview of each method, with graphics and links to more in-depth resources; and five commonalities and takeaways from all these methods.

-- Learn how to use the BRASS method to find out which customer acquisition channel will be most effective in gaining users. http://blog.growthtribe.io/brass-method-your-ultimate-guide-to-prioritising-which-customer-acquisition-channel-to-test-first/
+- Learn how to use the BRASS method to find out which customer acquisition channel will be most effective for gaining users. http://blog.growthtribe.io/brass-method-your-ultimate-guide-to-prioritising-which-customer-acquisition-channel-to-test-first/

 - How to blend analysis and intuition to make project management decisions.
 This paper outlines a decision making technique designed to integrate objective fact-based analysis with subjective human-centric input.

-- 5 project management decision-making models: SWOT analysis, Maslow’s pyramid, Pareto principle, Monte Carlo simulation, and decision tree analysis.
+- Five project management decision-making models: SWOT analysis, Maslow’s pyramid, Pareto principle, Monte Carlo simulation, and decision tree analysis.

 - To make better decisions about your product or service, go straight to the source and interview your customers.
 Here’s how. https://www.atlassian.com/team-playbook/plays/customer-interview

-- How to to user research when you don’t have the budget or the timeline to run user tests, card sorts, or stakeholder interviews, as well as when your company doesn’t want you bothering the paying customers who use their software. http://alistapart.com/article/user-research-when-you-cant-talk-to-your-users
+- How to use user research when you don’t have the time or budget to run user tests, card sorts, or stakeholder interviews, or when your company doesn’t want you bothering the paying customers who use their software. http://alistapart.com/article/user-research-when-you-cant-talk-to-your-users

 - A talk with David Darmanin of Hotjar on how to use user research to transform your company.
 The link contains the full recording and an excerpt of the talk, edited for length and clarity.

-- A 5-Step Process For Conducting User Research written by the director of user research at LinkedIn. https://www.smashingmagazine.com/2013/09/5-step-process-conducting-user-research/
+- A five-step process for conducting user research written by the director of user research at LinkedIn. https://www.smashingmagazine.com/2013/09/5-step-process-conducting-user-research/

 - Modern day UX research methods answer a wide range of questions.
-Learn how to know when to use which user research method.
-Each of 20 methods is mapped across 3 dimensions and over time within a typical product-development process. https://www.nngroup.com/articles/which-ux-research-methods/
+Learn when you should use each different user research method.
+Each of the 20 methods is mapped across three dimensions and plotted on the timeline of a typical product development process. https://www.nngroup.com/articles/which-ux-research-methods/

 - How to choose a user research method.
 This article is intended to give a quick rundown of how to decide on what your research goals are, and what techniques you can use to achieve those goals.

-- Step-by-step tutorial on how-to conduct usability testing.
+- A step-by-step tutorial on how-to conduct usability testing.

-- An explanation on how to conduct the 5 phases of usability testing: Prepare your product or design to test, find your participants, write a test plan, take on the role of the moderator, and present your findings.
+- An explanation of how to conduct the five phases of usability testing: Prepare your product or design to test, find your participants, write a test plan, take on the role of the moderator, and present your findings.

-- Like other UX research techniques (including user personas), there’s some vagueness and obscurity around how to actually create customer journey maps.
-This article will draw processes and customer journey mapping examples from experts in the field, and you’ll hopefully walk away with a real and clear picture of how to do it on your own.
+- It’s generally pretty unclear how to actually create customer journey maps.
+This article will draw processes and customer journey mapping examples from experts in the field, so you can walk away with a real and clear picture of how to do it on your own.

-- The conversion funnel is the most important part of every e-Commerce website.
-It’s where visitors turn into customers, fulfilling the purpose of your website.
-Sometimes the visitor initiates his journey through the conversion funnel but doesn’t buy.
-Here’s how to find and fix conversion problems with google analytics.
+- The conversion funnel is the most important part of every e-commerce website.
+It’s how visitors turn into customers.
+But what happens when a visitor enters the conversion funnel but doesn’t end up buying?
+Here’s how to find and fix conversion problems with Google Analytics.

 - Your website is leaking money.
 Everybody’s is.
-The first step toward plugging the leaks is identifying WHERE the leaks are.
+The first step toward plugging the leaks is identifying where they are.
 Which funnel steps, which layers of your site, which specific pages are leaking money?
 Google Analytics can provide answers. https://conversionxl.com/blog/10-google-analytics-reports-tell-site-leaking-money/

-- How are each pages on my website performing?
-Here’s how to identify and fix the problem pages on your website with Google Analytics
+- How is each page on my website performing?
+Here’s how to identify and fix the problematic pages on your website with Google Analytics.

-- An outline of the necessary steps to identify cinversion probems on your website.
+- An outline of the steps required to identify conversion problems on your website.

-- There are many reasons a website doesn’t convert.
-Take a look at these top 10 reasons your website is preventing conversions. https://www.wordstream.com/blog/ws/2016/10/20/site-conversions-problems
+- There are many reasons a website isn’t driving people down the funnel.
+Take a look at the top 10 reasons your website isn’t earning conversions. https://www.wordstream.com/blog/ws/2016/10/20/site-conversions-problems

-- A Straightforward Guide to Optimizing Your Funnels for Maximum Conversions.
-In this article: Where you should start, The most important interaction points to test, The essential elements at those interaction points to test, and different tests you can run.
+- A straightforward guide to optimizing your funnels for maximum conversions.
+In this article: where you should start, the most important interaction points to test, the essential elements of those interaction points to test, and different tests you can run.

-- Another great take on the top 9 common website problems and how to prevent them.
+- Another great take on the top nine common website problems and how to prevent them.

 - This article outlines the common shortcomings of website design projects based on the feedback from clients, project leads, and agency owners.
 The goal of this article is to outline common issues that arise during the course of a website project, and how to fix them.

-- Understand the root of your project issues by learning how to implement the 5 Whys method.
+- Understand the root cause of your project issues by learning how to implement the “5 Whys” method.
 The method involves brainstorming problem causes, and asking “why did this happen” for each of the causes, until the root cause has been identified. https://open.buffer.com/5-whys-process/

-- 7 methods for identifying the root cause of an issue with your project, as well as a way to separate correlation for causality.
+- Seven methods for identifying the root cause of an issue with your project, as well as a way to separate correlation from causality.

-- The problem tree method for analysing the causes and consequences of a project problem.
-This analysis tool helps the project team get a quick glance of how a range of complex issues contribute toward a problem and how this problem branches out into a set of consequences.
+- The problem tree method for analyzing the causes and consequences of a project issue.
+This analysis tool provides the project team with a quick glance at how a range of complex issues can contribute to a problem — and how this problem branches out into an equally complex set of consequences.
 Both causes and consequences are fitted into the diagram on a hierarchical preference basis. https://www.brighthubpm.com/project-planning/118441-problem-tree-a-comprehensive-analysis-tool/

-- In this article, you’ll be walked through the process of cost benefit analysis, and offered insight and tips from industry experts.
-They’ll shine a light on the risks and uncertainties you should be aware of as you work, and provide real-world examples to show cost benefit analysis in action
+- In this article, you’ll be walked through the process of cost-benefit analysis, and offered insights and tips from industry experts.
+They’ll shine a light on the risks and uncertainties you should be aware of as you work, and provide real-world examples to show cost-benefit analysis in action.

 Analysis of common kinds of failure